Characters

 treasures inside?
 First, they must agree on the best way to find out.

-Ep 4: Curiouser and Curiouser
+Episode 4: Curiouser and Curiouser

 Frustrated by the impenetrable lockers, Gnarrgutts and Meme discover that a treasure